algonacci/Herbal-Plants-Detection/README.md

-# Herbal-Plants-Detection
+# Object-Detection
-The source code of simple herbal plants detection using TensorFlow.js
+The source code of Tensorflow Object Detection model with JavaScript